pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 price of a usable square foot (28 linear feet) is $.21 at the highest, or $.18 at the lowest.
-The 7Omm. film, perforated on both sides, is supplied on special order&nbsp;{%- include pagebreak.html canvas=278 -%}&nbsp;at $.035 a running foot, or $.185 per square foot.
+The 7Omm. film, perforated on both sides, is supplied on special order {% include pagebreak.html canvas=278 %} at $.035 a running foot, or $.185 per square foot.

 A slightly different emulsion with